Sobriety Through the Holidays: 7 Strategies to Stay Sober and Strong

 Strategy 1: Know Your Triggers and Name Them

 Some people get triggered by crowded parties.
-Others by lonely.
+Others by loneliness.
 And some by the sound of a cork popping.
 Triggers are anything that makes you feel like drinking again, so it helps to name them early.

 Knowing what might trip you up makes it easier to step around it.